Welcome to the REVOLUTION!

 Your Help is Still Needed

 The clinic and SRI request that supporters please continue to stay informed and involved moving forward.
-Prayers are needed for the current priorities mentioned above including Public Health approvals, equipment shipping, and the hiring and training of staff.
-The continuation of pledges to the project is extremely helpful at this time to help with costs of equipment and shipping, the completion of the pharmacy, and other transitional needs communicated as we approach the move into the new facility.
-Also, please keep in mind that SRI will continue to send 100% of all donated funds directly to the clinic project without the removal of administrative fees.
+The continuation of pledges to the project is extremely helpful at this time to help with costs of equipment and shipping, the completion of the pharmacy, technology such as hardware and software, and other transitional needs communicated as we approach the move into the new facility.
+Also, please keep in mind that SRI will continue to apply 100% of all donated funds directly to the clinic project without the removal of administrative fees.
+Thank you for keeping this project covered in prayer!